Which city is cheaper, Honolulu or Tallahassee?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 In the summer, Tallahassee is around the same temperature as Honolulu.
-Typically, the summer temperatures in Tallahassee in July are around 82°F (28°C), and Honolulu is about 81°F (27°C).
+Typically, the summer temperatures in Tallahassee in July average around 82°F (28°C), and Honolulu averages at about 81°F (27°C).

 It's quite sunny in Honolulu.
 The sun comes out a lot this time of the year in Tallahassee.
 Tallahassee usually receives around the same amount of sunshine as Honolulu during summer.
 Tallahassee gets 283 hours of sunny skies, while Honolulu receives 303 hours of full sun in the summer.